 You have finally finished your film and decided that the best way to distribute your work of art is with the help of a sales agent.
-A good sales agent (in the perfect world but remember, filmmaking business is far from perfect) will represent your film at markets, film festivals, introduce you and your film to distributors, and try to sell your film to networks, hotel chains and airlines.
+A good sales agent (in the perfect world but remember, the filmmaking business is far from perfect) will represent your film at markets, film festivals, introduce you and your film to distributors, and try to sell your film to networks, hotel chains and airlines.

 However, in reality, many films are sold in bundles combined with other films that are either the same genre or touch on the same or similar subject matter.
 Sales agents usually put catalogues of films together and try to sale them for one flat fee to TV stations or local distributors.